SimpleLuke/100-days-of-code/README.md

 **Today's Progress**: I start my new project today!

 **Thoughts**: This project is about merging gaming experience into a day-to-day application.

+### Day 92:  November 3, 2022

+**Today's Progress**: Wokring on the prologue scene for my project!

+**Thoughts**: I use the Redux Toolkit to manage my state and manipulate the text typing effect.